koolgax99/koolgax99.github.io/content/about.md

 # Free-Time

 To refresh myself from work I play Lawn Tennis or Jog out vibing to J Cole.
 My passion for photography has always intrigues me to capture beautiful sunsets, humans and sceneries.
 You can check out few of the shots here.

+I am a sports enthusiast, lets talk about F1(MV 33), Tennis, Cricket and Football.
+I favor the German built more than the JDM's